 The Board of Directors is responsible for the preparation and fair presentation of financial statements for the company that comply with generally accepted accounting practice in New Zealand.
-The Board of Directors is also responsible for preparation of the performance information for the company.

 The Board of Directors' responsibilities arise from the Local Government Act 2002.